eitansuez/ingress-to-gwapi/docs/index.md

 - The ingress-nginx controller installed
 - Ingress resources configuring the flow of ingress traffic to your APIs and applications

-You will next configure ingress with HTTPS to simulate a setup that is more aligned with real-world environment.
+You will next configure ingress with HTTPS to simulate a setup that is more aligned with a real-world environment.

 From there, we explore migration to the Kubernetes Gateway API.